16BitWonder/NX-Update-Checker/.github/ISSUE_TEMPLATE/bug_report.md

 Please fill out as much of the following information as possible, while leaving N/A where you do not have that information.
 ## Switch Environment
 System Version:

-Custom Firmware and Version:
+Atmosphere Version:
-If Atmosphere, are you loading via Hekate's fss0:

 Additional sysmodules being loaded:

 ## Describe the Bug
-Please give a detailed description of the bug that you are encountering, including the error code if one is being provided (Something like 2168-0002 or 0xFFE) :
+Please give a detailed description of the bug that you are encountering.

 ## To Reproduce
 Please outline the steps below to reproduce this issue: